pytorch/rfcs/RFC-00xx-special-functions.md

 ### Elementary Functions

-Unlike special functions,  *elementary functions* have a rigorous definition but, for simplicity, PyTorch uses a simplified definition, categorizing the following functions as elementary:
+Unlike special functions,  *elementary functions* have a rigorous definition but, for simplicity, this RFC uses a simplified definition, categorizing the following functions as elementary:

 * Power Functions
   * torch.pow